flectra-hq/flectra/doc/howtos/web.rst

       model.call("my_method", [], {a: 1, b: 2, c: 3, ...
       // with this a=1, b=2 and c=3

-:func:`~flectra.Widget.call` returns a deferred resolved with the value returned by the model's method as first argument.
+:func:`~odoo.Widget.call` returns a deferred resolved with the value returned by the model's method as first argument.

 CompoundContext